trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

 * - `iceberg.rest-catalog.nested-namespace-enabled`
   - Support querying objects under nested namespace.
     Defaults to `false`.
+* - `iceberg.rest-catalog.case-insensitive-name-matching`
+  - Match namespace, table, and view names case insensitively.
+Defaults to `false`.
+* - `iceberg.rest-catalog.case-insensitive-name-matching.cache-ttl`
+  - [Duration](prop-type-duration) for which case-insensitive namespace, table, and view names are cached.
+Defaults to `1m`.
   :::

 The following example shows a minimal catalog configuration using an Iceberg